 - “What kind of sources of truth are you relying on to protect my organization?”

 To truly be protected from threats, you’d need rich context to factor into your analytics.
 This question, therefore, is about the depth of coverage.
 Be looking for answers that include multiple sources of truth.
 Look for protection based on EDR and network and threat feeds and AI-based decision-making and human-based threat hunts.
 Not all providers are created equal, and this question will help you understand the differences in offerings between providers

 - “What kind of advisory services do you offer as part of your service?”

 It’s great that your environment is being monitored, but say you want more specific information.
 Do you know where you stand relative to CIS Top 20?
 Or CMMC?
 Or NIST?
 Will your provider tell you?
 Is that included in your package, or is that an upsell?
 If you’re not interested in buying expensive consulting on top of your regular service, be sure to establish what advisory services are included and what are considered extras.

 I wrote these questions with service providers in mind—specifically, MDR providers, MSSPs offering managed SIEM, EDR, Firewall, and a host of other solutions that are managed for you.
 If you’re still intent on building your own SOC, check out another post of ours on why that might not be the right path.

+For a detailed comparison of MDR to MSSP, check out this one-pager.
 If you’d prefer to partner with a reliable threat detection and prevention service, then ActZero may be able to help.
 We offer incident response, managed detection and response, and virtual CISO services.
 Reach out today to learn ActZero's answer for each of these important questions.